gpeterson406/GreenwoodBanner_Book/_book/05-chiSquaredTests.md

     * But since the expected cell count condition is violated, we should use permutations as implemented in the following code to provide a trustworthy p-value:

-    (ref:fig5-16) Permutation distribution of $X^2$ for the election data.
-    Observed value of 763 not displayed.

     ```r
     Tobs <- chisq.test(electable)$statistic; Tobs